What is the pump inverter used for and when should it be installed?

 Example of constant level pumping:

-Required equipment: 1 analog level sensor.
+Equipment required: 1 analog level sensor.
 2 digital level switches.
 1 pump inverter.
 1 management controller.

 Solution: